CityOfPhiladelphia/StreetsDept-geodata-ecocamp/RecycleBank_Customers/README.md

 | STNAME |  Street Name
 | SEG_ID |  Segment ID
 | CustCount |   The number of RecycleBank customers partipicating in the segment
+| Lat | Latitude of the street segment
+| Long | Longitude of the street segment

 ### Credits